 Need materials for clinical trials, scaled production, or cGMP manufacturing?
 NanoComposix oﬀers a wide range of manufacturing services including nanoparticle development, fabrication, and ﬁnal formulation.

 NanoComposix is a world leader in nanomaterial research and development, manufacturing, and processing.
 Since 2004, we have developed innovative solutions to meet the specific product requirements of our customers in fields ranging from nanomaterial manufacturing to medical diagnostics.
 We specialize in the cGMP fabrication of inorganic nanomaterials, including metal and metal oxide core-shelled materials.
 We also have experience with controlled release nanoparticles made from polymers such as PLGA.
 Projects include novel custom nanoparticle fabrication, manufacturing scaling from mg to kg scales, and collaborative development projects where we solve R&D and scale-up challenges for the commercial launch of nano-enabled products.

-We offer contract research (CRO), contract development, and manufacturing (CDMO, CMO) services for a broad range of nanomaterials with GMP and ISO13485 compliance.
+We offer contract research (CRO), contract development, and manufacturing (CDMO, CMO) services for a broad range of nanomaterials for use in drugs and medical devices.